-As the cost of living continues to rise for UK students and an increasing number of bursaries are scrapped by the government, taking on part-time work alongside your legal studies has become necessary for the majority of students.
+As the cost of living continues to rise for UK students and an increasing number of bursaries are scrapped by the government, taking on part-time work alongside your legal studies has become how to make money in law school.

 However, anyone who has studied law knows that it can be both time-consuming and challenging.
 So, how can you balance part-time work alongside your legal studies?
 Here are some tips to make sure that it is manageable.

-There are a multitude of different part-time jobs out there for law students, and these can range from waitressing roles to paralegal opportunities.
+There are a multitude of different part-time jobs out there for law students, and these can range from hospitality roles to paralegal opportunities.

 However, you need to make sure that you pick the right role for you.
 Some key factors to take into consideration are the amount of money you need to make to supplement your monthly budget and the kind of work that you would like to do.

 If you are simply looking to make as much money as possible and only commit to four or five hours a week, tutoring is likely to be your most viable option.
 Tutors can make as much as £50 per hour and so you can maximise the amount of money that you are able to make.

 However, make sure to research the different tutoring organisations that you apply to as some of them take a significant cut of your earnings.